tanner-johnson2718/ESP32_Deluminator/README.md

         * Agro 1    - For every pkt sniffed respond with a deauth
         * Agro Inf  - Send broadcast deauths at mach jesus
 * Push attacks doc to headers
-* The way we save eapol keys and the way the way the tcp server work is jank
 * Deauthg repl
+* update display events could also be event based
+* REPL clear FS

+### v0.2
-* IP Logger??
+* IP Logger
 * Check if a network has PMF
 * power analysis
-* Make the pkt sniffer module use a event queue??
+* The way we save eapol keys and the way the way the tcp server work is jank
+* EAPOL logger may have issues if multiple come in or only partial come in
+* Make AP hidden

 ## Coding Standards